TaDuAs/Flow/DependencyInjectionToolbox/IoC Readme.txt

 % as name-value pairs passed to the ctor as is customary in many matlab
 % funcitons/classes.
 %
-% Dependencies are identified using strings (or character vectors)
+% Dependencies are identified using strings (or character vectors) or by
+% the IoC.Injectable class.
 % To get a dependency use the get method:
 %   obj = get(ioc, dependencyId)
 %   summary: